ARTIST & SOCIAL ACTIVIST

 DoubleTree by Hilton - North Charleston

-No car rental required.
-Your special NANOE hotel room rate includes transportation “to and from” Trident Technical College as well as “to and from” Charleston’s airport provided by DoubleTree.
+NO CAR RETAL REQUIRED.
+Your special NANOE hotel room rate includes transportation “to and from” Trident Technical College, "to and from" Downtown Charleston for sight-seeing, as well as “to and from” Charleston’s airport all provided complimentary by DoubleTree.

 NANOE Rate: $165.00 per night